jixuanlu/Leetcode/459 KMP Algorithm/Solution.md

 # KMP
-This question use the property of the next array in KMP algorithm, we calculate the next array for this String and use an if statement to justify whether this String is repeate by a sub String
+This question use the property of the next array in KMP algorithm, we calculate the next array for this String and use an if statement to justify whether this String is repeated by a sub String.
 ## Code
 ~~~
 class Solution {